ousiax/Alyio.AspNetCore.ApiMessages/README.md

 # Alyio.AspNetCore.ApiMessages
-The *Alyio.AspNetCore.ApiMessages* provides the mechanism to process unhandled excetpion occured during a http context.
+The *Alyio.AspNetCore.ApiMessages* provides the mechanism to process unhandled exception occured during a HTTP context.

-You can throw any exception during a http context if you want, and if the `IApiMessage` has been implemented by the exception, `Alyio.AspNetCore.ApiMessages` will produce a response corresponding to.
+You can throw any exception during a HTTP context if you want, and if the `IApiMessage` has been implemented by the exception, `Alyio.AspNetCore.ApiMessages` will produce a response corresponding to it.

 To use `Alyio.AspNetCore.ApiMessage`, just call `app.UseApiMessageHandler` in `Startup.Configure` as below.